-The College offers a payment option through CASHNet.
-Information is located on https://my.flagler.edu, under the Business Services tab.
+The College offers a payment plan option through CASHNet.
+Information is located on my.flagler.edu, under the "Students" tab on the top of the page, click on the red "Business Services" button.
 There is a nominal enrollment fee and no interest is accrued while enrolled in the plan.
 Monthly payments are set up for automatic withdrawal the 15th of each month.
 The fall plan starts July 15th and the spring plan starts November 15th.
 Each plan is for a four-month period.
+Re-enrollment is required each semester for the 4-month payment plan.